platbr/kubernetes-health/README.md

 On your app.

-If you need:
+If you need custom HTTP rotating codes:

 ```
     Kubernetes::Health::Config.rack_on_migrate_rotate_http_codes = [200, 503] # default: [202, 503]
 ```

-Configure your deployment readinessProbe:
+In Kubernetes you need to configure your deployment `readinessProbe` like this:
 ```
     readinessProbe:
         httpGet: